-Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) Exclusion leads to Exclusion leads to overestimation. overestimation.
-ES9: Combustion emissions from production, transportation, and disposal of alternative materials to forest products (i.e., leakage due to substitution effects) CO 2 , N 2 O, CH 4 Potentially material source - time dependent.
-In the short term, emissions are likely to increase because of anticipated lower harvest levels.
+Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) transportation, and In the short term, In the short and In the short term, the In the short and In the short term, disposal of emissions are likely to medium term, emissions direction and medium term, emissions are likely to alternative materials increase because of may increase because magnitude of change emissions may increase increase because of to forest products anticipated lower of anticipated lower depends on the because of anticipated anticipated lower (i.e., leakage due to substitution effects) harvest levels. harvesting levels. context. lower harvesting levels. harvesting levels.
 Exclusion leads to overestimation.
-Potentially material source - time dependent.
-In the short and medium term, emissions may increase because of anticipated lower harvesting levels.
 Exclusion leads to overestimation.
-Potentially material source - time dependent.
-In the short term, the direction and magnitude of change depends on the context.
 Exclusion leads to uncertainty.
-Potentially material source - time dependent.
-In the short and medium term, emissions may increase because of anticipated lower harvesting levels.
 Exclusion leads to overestimation.
-Potentially material source - time dependent.
-In the short term, emissions are likely to increase because of anticipated lower harvesting levels.
 Exclusion leads to overestimation.
-In the medium term, emissions are likely to decrease because of anticipated higher harvest levels.
+In the medium term, emissions are likely to decrease because of anticipated higher In the medium term, emissions are likely to decrease because of anticipated higher In the medium term, harvest levels may increase or decrease. harvest levels. harvest levels.
+Exclusion leads to uncertainty.
 Exclusion leads to underestimation.
-In the medium term, emissions are likely to decrease because of anticipated higher harvest levels.
 Exclusion leads to underestimation.
-In the medium term, harvest levels may increase or decrease.
-Exclusion leads to uncertainty.

-The VM0003 explicitly identifies the following carbon pools relevant and includes them for quantifying emission reductions or removals associated with IFM projects:
+The VM0012 explicitly identifies the following carbon pools and emission sources as relevant for quantifying emission reductions or removals associated with IFM projects and requires their inclusion:

-- CP1: Aboveground biomass (AGB) in trees, - CP3: Belowground biomass (BGB), - CP4: Deadwood (DW) Standing and CP5: Deadwood (DW) Lying, (conditional), - CP9: Harvested wood products (HWP), (conditional), - ES1: Burning of biomass (e.g., prescribed burns), only CH4, - ES2: Emissions from changes in timber harvest levels on forestland outside the activity area (i.e., leakage),
+- CP1: Aboveground biomass (AGB) in trees, - CP3: Belowground biomass (BGB), - CP4: Deadwood (DW) Standing and CP5: Deadwood (DW) Lying, - CP9: Harvested wood products (HWP), - ES2: Emissions from changes in timber harvest levels on forestland outside the activity area (i.e., leakage), - ES8: Combustion emissions from production, transportation, and disposal of wood products (optional).